kadagotiprudhvi/microserviceapp/Jenkinfiles/README.md

-# Building a Tar File of React, Python, and Java for Nexus Repository
+# Building a Tar File of React, Java, and Python for Nexus Repository
 This repository contains scripts and instructions for building a tar file containing code written in React, Python, and Java, and pushing it to a Nexus repository for artifact management

 # Prerequisites